ukpabik/CryptoChat/README.md

 - **AI Responses**: Provides detailed answers to crypto questions using a generative AI model.
 - **User Authentication**: Secure user registration and login with JWT and bcrypt.
 - **Persistent Storage**: Stores chat messages and user data in PostgreSQL.
-- **Scalable Architecture**: Built using Node.js and Express, with real-time features powered by Socket.IO and Ably.
+- **Scalable Architecture**: Built using Node.js and Express, with real-time features powered by Ably.

 ## Installation